The Histronic

-The Histronic is an electronic music and livetronica band based in Minneapolis, Minnesota, USA.
+The Histronic is an electronic music and livetronica band based in Minneapolis, Minnesota, United States.
 The current members are Mike Moilanen (guitar) and Kevin Dorsey (keyboard).

 History

 Formerly a live electro trio, The Histronic now features the duo of: DJ and guitarist Mike Moilanen, and DJ and keyboard player Kevin Dorsey.
 Dorsey is a founding member of the group, a graduate of the University of Denver's Lamont School of music, and the owner of a recording studio in Plymouth, Minnesota (Milkhouse Productions).
 Mike Moilanen is the resident Saturday night DJ at the 414 Soundbar club in Minneapolis, a fixture in the house music scene in Minneapolis, and a producer of house, deep house, and tech house.